-As we referenced in the intro section, semaglutide is primarily a diabetes drug, and is approved by the Food and Drug Administration (FDA) for this purpose.
-The drug has been studied for its efficacy at lowering blood sugar in hundreds of medical trials as we highlighted in our recent Ozempic review article.
+The drug has been studied for its efficacy at lowering blood sugar in hundreds of clinical trials, as we highlighted in our recent Ozempic review article.

-A meta-review published in the Diabetes, Obesity and Metabolism journal analyzed data from 7 clinical trials on semaglutide and type 2 diabetes.
-The researchers found that the drug reduced HbA1c levels (a marker of blood sugar) by 1.01% and 1.38% at relatively low doses.
+A meta-review published in the Diabetes, Obesity and Metabolism journal analyzed data from seven clinical trials on semaglutide and type 2 diabetes.
+The researchers found that the drug reduced HbA1c levels (a marker of blood sugar) by 1.01% and 1.38% when used at two different doses.

-A separate clinical trial published in 2018 found that semaglutide reduced the blood sugar spike after a meal high in dietary fats consumed by obese patients.
+A 2018 clinical trial found that semaglutide reduced the blood sugar spike in obese patients after a meal high in dietary fats.

-An extremely thorough medical review published in the well-respected Drugs journal cited 96 individual medical studies and found that the average range of treatment effect for semaglutide compared to placebo for blood sugar reduction was -0.4% to -1.6%.
+An medical review published in the Drugs journal analyzed data from 96 clinical trials, and found that the average range of blood sugar reduction experienced by patients taking semaglutide was -0.4% to -1.6%.

 We can conclude from the available medical research that semaglutide is effective for treating type 2 diabetes, although its effect on blood sugar appears to be relatively modest.

-The FDA label for both forms of semaglutide contains a “black box” warning indicating increased risk of thyroid tumors in some patients.
+The FDA label for both oral and injectable semaglutide contains a “black box” warning indicating increased risk of thyroid tumors in some patients.
 This is the most severe type of warning issued by the FDA, and is used to reference side effects which may be severe or life-threatening.

-The studies suggesting potentially increased tumor risk were animal studies, not human studies, but we would still strongly recommend that patients speak with their doctor about this side effect before using the drug.
-It may be advisable for patients with a personal or family history of thyroid disorders to choose a different medication, but only a doctor can advise such.
+The studies suggesting potentially increased tumor risk were animal studies, not human studies, but it may be advisable for patients with a personal or family history of thyroid disorders to speak with their doctor about different medication options.

 Thyroid tumors are a rare potential side effect of semaglutide.
 The more common side effects are milder.

-A medical review on the safety of semaglutide documented the following side effect rates: nausea occurred in upwards of 20% of patients, vomiting occurred in a range of 4% to 11.5% of patients, and diarrhea occurred in 4.5% to 11.3% of patients.
-Older patients experienced more side effects.
+A 2021 medical review on the safety of semaglutide documented the following side effect rates: nausea occurred in upwards of 20% of patients, vomiting occurred in 4% to 11.5% of patients, and diarrhea occurred in 4.5% to 11.3% of patients.

 The top positive review of semaglutide for type 2 diabetes is written by a user named “Zell” who claims the medication improved their blood sugar levels and weight: